Profile

 Domenic Vitiello, Jeane Ann Grisso, Rebecca Fischman (Penn Master of City Planning alum), and K. Leah Whiteside (Penn Master of City Planning alum), “From Commodity Surplus to Food Justice: Food Banks and Local Agriculture in the United States,” Agriculture and Human Values (2015).

 Domenic Vitiello and Catherine Brinkley (Penn Planning PhD alum), “The Hidden History of Food System Planning,” Journal of Planning History (2014).
-Honorable mention for best article in the journal, 2013-2015.
+Honorable mention for the JPH Prize for best article in the journal, 2013-2015, from the Society for American City and Regional Planning History.

 Domenic Vitiello and Laura Wolf-Powers, “Growing Food to Grow Cities?
 The Potential of Agriculture for Local Economic Development in the Urban United States,” Community Development Journal (2014).